GYM PREVIEW: Fresh off a HUGE win, #15 Mizzou heads to Fayetteville to take on #17 Arkansas

 Matchups to Keep an Eye on

-While there aren’t individual head-to-head matchups, I thought it was an interesting to share the no. 1 vs the no. 1, no. 2 vs no. 2, etc. And a wild card if one is warranted.
+While there aren’t individual head-to-head matchups, I thought it was interesting to share the no. 1 vs the no. 1, no. 2 vs no. 2, etc. And a wild card if one is warranted.
 Mizzou is listed second, as always.
-Scores in parentheses are their highest of the season.
+Scores in parentheses are the highest of the season.

 Analysis